3D-BrAIn Project

 Why 3D-BrAIn

-The 3D-BrAIn project is a research initiative aimed at developing a bio-digital twin model of the human brain that is personalized, precise, and predictive.
-The goal is to develop a platform that can be used to develop personalized treatment plans for patients with CNS disorders, improving treatment outcomes and reducing the burden of these conditions on individuals and society.
-The project aims to have this technology ready within the next 5 years (2028), and it has the potential to revolutionize personalized precision medicine for CNS disorders.
+The 3D-BrAIn project is a research initiative focused on creating a bio-digital twin model of the human brain that is personalised, precise, and predictive.
+The aim is to develop a platform capable of supporting personalised treatment plans for patients with CNS disorders, enhancing treatment outcomes and alleviating the burden these conditions place on individuals and society.
+The project is targeting completion of this technology within the next five years (by 2028) and holds the potential to revolutionise personalised precision medicine for CNS disorders.